lynshao/Lab.github.io/_pages/about.md

 About the Supervisor
 ======

 I will join the Department of Electrical and Electronic Engineering ([EEE](https://www.eee.hku.hk/)), University of Hong Kong as an Assistant Professor in August 2025.
-I am a Visiting Researcher at the Department of Electrical and Electronic Engineering ([EEE](https://www.imperial.ac.uk/electrical-engineering/)), Imperial College London.
+I am an Assistant Professor at the University of Macau and a Visiting Researcher at the Department of Electrical and Electronic Engineering ([EEE](https://www.imperial.ac.uk/electrical-engineering/)), Imperial College London.

 Please contact me by: